Olbas Oil

 Olbas Oil is a remedy, of Swiss origin, for congestion in the chest and nose, some hayfever relief (in certain cases) and also for muscle ache via massage.
 It is made from a mixture of several different essential oils and has been marketed since before 1916.
 The name is a contraction of Oleum Basileum, "oil from Basel".

-Risk of eye injury
+Risk of injury

 Olbas Oil's packaging is similar to that of eye drops, with the result that people occasionally administer it onto their eyes in error, causing injury.